-This ruling is on ss BH 1, HG 2, LJ 1 and articles 1(2) and 23(3) of the Schedule to the Double Taxation Relief (Australia) Order 2010 (the Australia and New Zealand Double Tax Agreement).
+This ruling is on ss BH 1 and HG 2, subpart LJ and articles 1(2) and 23(3) of the Schedule to the Double Taxation Relief (Australia) Order 2010 (the Australia and New Zealand Double Tax Agreement), as modified by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting.

-- Limited partnership means a partnership that does not meet the definition of company under s YA 1 and is defined as a corporate limited partnership and treated as a company for Australian income tax purposes under Division 5A of the Income Tax Assessment Act 1936 (Aust). - New Zealand partner means a partner that is resident in New Zealand under s YD 1 (residence of natural persons) and is not treated as non-resident under a double tax agreement. - Australian income tax means income tax paid to the Australian Government at the company tax rate (as set out in s 23(2) of the Income Tax Rates Act 1986 (Aust)). - Partnership share is defined in s YA 1 as meaning for a particular right, obligation, or other property, status or thing, the share that a partner has in the partnership.
+- Australian unit trust means a unit trust that is tax resident in Australia and derives Australian source income. - Limited partnership means a partnership that does not meet the definition of company under s YA 1 and is defined as a corporate limited partnership and treated as a company for Australian income tax purposes under Division 5A of the Income Tax Assessment Act 1936 (Aust). - New Zealand partner means a partner that is resident in New Zealand under s YD 1 (residence of natural persons) and is not treated as non-resident under a double tax agreement. - Australian income tax means income tax paid to the Australian Government at the company tax rate (as set out in s 23(2) of the Income Tax Rates Act 1986 (Aust)). - Partnership share is defined in s YA 1 as meaning for a particular right, obligation, or other property, status or thing, the share that a partner has in the partnership.

-- A distribution, which is a dividend under s CD 1, is made by a unit trust to an Australian limited partnership. - The limited partnership pays Australian income tax on that distribution.
+- A distribution is made by an Australian unit trust to an Australian limited partnership that is a dividend under s CD 1 and income to the New Zealand partners under ss HG 2 and CB 35. - Australian source income of the Australian limited partnership is attributable to a permanent establishment in Australia. - The limited partnership pays Australian income tax on that distribution.